professor-swansosj/Module-1-Companion/README.md

-# Software Defined Networking - Module 1 Companion Lab
+# Module 1 Companion - Python Fundamentals for Network Automation

+## Software Defined Networking Course

 > **Practice Makes Perfect!** This companion lab is your hands-on workshop for mastering Python fundamentals in network automation.
 Get ready to code, explore, and build the foundation for advanced SDN concepts!